Scenic Rim Regional Council

 |Scenic Rim Regional Council - All industries||2016||2011||Change|

-An analysis of the jobs held by the workforce in Scenic Rim Regional Council in 2016 shows the three most popular occupations were:
+An analysis of the jobs held by the All industries workforce in the Scenic Rim Regional Council in 2016 shows the three most popular occupations were:

 - Managers (2,146 local workers or 17.4%)